cloveday098/Prog_Team_Website/README.md

 # Prog_Team_Website
 README authored by Chance Loveday.
-Contributions by Chance Loveday, Kylind Reagan, Jorge Estrada-Martinez, Kyle Haywood, Matt Hurst, and Jessica Mohr.
+Contributions by Chance Loveday, Kylind Reagan, Jorge Estrada-Martinez, Kyle Haywood, and Matt Hurst.

 A collaborative project for Maryville College CSC marketing and use in competition preparation.
 Please glance through this README to understand the goals and contents of this project.